Leaders Struggle with Corporate Strategy

 What’s Going Wrong with Corporate Strategy

-Why do leaders struggle with corporate strategy?
+Why do leaders struggle with strategic clarity and corporate strategy?
 Our near thirty-year experience in working with companies who struggle to craft and then implement a strategy that works for them has taught us a few things.
 Here are some of the common mistakes we have seen and what continues to keep many organizations from achieving high growth:

 Be sure you know what value you provide to your customers and stay on top of innovations that could threaten your future business.